 How to register

 To participate in the free service you must be registered.
-Online registration is easy.
-Simply complete the registration form by entering your information and location.
-If you need assistance to register, please call us on 4974 2000.
+Online registration is easy, simply complete the registration form by entering your information and locations you would like to receive alerts for.
+If you need assistance to register, please call us on 02 4974 2000.
+Please read the terms and conditions.

 There are eight flood alert areas and you can select the ones you would like to receive alerts for.
 The alert areas are:

-- Merewether, Junction, Cooks Hill & Newcastle West
+- Merewether, Junction, Cooks Hill and Newcastle West

 If you're already registered, you can sign into the service to amend your registration and receive alerts for other areas of Newcastle.